Standard Semester Contract

 The lottery is conducted in two rounds.
 In the first round, names are selected on the day after the lottery sign-up closes.
 Selected students will receive an e-mail notification by noon.
 The dates for each round and the deadlines to respond are outlined in the Terms and Conditions when a student signs in.

 Students who accept a parking contract will immediately receive a purchase confirmation e-mail.
 The fee for the semester will be automatically charged to your university student account.

 Prior to the start of the semester, commuter students will receive their keycard/hangtag by mail at the address listed on their lottery application.
 Residence hall students will pick up their keycard/hangtag at their hall on move-in day.

 Unclaimed contracts from the first round will be drawn again in the second round of the lottery.
 Any remaining unclaimed contracts will go on sale at the PTS customer service desk the week before the start of the semester (January 9, 2017).
 During fall and spring semester, contract space is always available in the State Fairgrounds lot for commuter students (this can be conveniently purchased through the lottery or by coming into the PTS office).
 Note: the State Fairgrounds lot is NOT available during the summer.

 Students may review their status in the lottery at any time by logging into the system.
 Results from each of the drawing dates are available online by noon of that day.
 At the conclusion of the lottery, all students not selected for a parking contract will be notified of their status by e-mail.

 Graduate students can now renew their parking contract for spring and summer semesters online.

-The Website will start taking renewal requests for spring on October 8.
-The deadline to renew for spring is 11:59 p.m. on November 27, 2016.
+The Website will start taking renewal requests for summer on April 1.
+The deadline to renew for summer is 11:59 p.m. on April 30.